briannichols0702/docs/general/learn-about-the-fuse-platform/fuse-overview.md

 1\) **The Besc blockchain**.
 The EVM-compatible public blockchain is the decentralized, permissionless backbone of the Besc platform and ecosystem.&#x20;

-2\) **The mobile-centric open-source technology stack** designed to help businesses and developers plug crypto payments into real-world use cases.
-This toolkit has subsumed into the new [Besc Charge](https://chargeweb3.com/) API platform.&#x20;

-3\) **A set of reference decentralized finance (DeFi) products and tools**.
+2\) **A set of reference decentralized finance (DeFi) products and tools**.
 The goal of these is to pave the way for the initial adoption of the platform. \